JacobBonner/JenkinsTutorial/README.md

 #### __4.4.3 - A Job's Workspace__
 Recall that a workspace is a disposable directory on the file system of a Node where work can be done by a Pipeline or Job.
 Every Job and Pipeline you have defined is given a dedicated workspace, where the job stores any files that are generated during a build or pulled from source control.
 Throughout the build of a job or pipeline, you can access the workspace, whether it be to run scripts that are stored in the workspace or to create new files.

 To access the workspace for a Job, you can either press the 'Workspace' option in the menu on the left side of a job's home page, or from the 'Status' page there is a 'Workspace' option under the project name.
+If you go the freestyle project `give-greeting`, you will see the 'Workspace', but it will be empty because we have not added any files to it.

 Since each build of a job uses the same workspace, it can be useful to clean up between runs.
 At the very top level of the workspace, you'll see a link in the left menu that reads 'Wipe Out Current Workspace'.
 Clicking this link, and selecting OK to confirm, will remove all files from the workspace.
 As shown in the configuration section for the jobs and pipelines, you can automatically clean up the workspace before each build, and also clean up the workspace once a build completes.